 Ba/Ti ratios are commonly used as a chemical proxy of the biogenic productivity in the overlying waters because sedimentary calcium carbonate, opal, and organic carbon are commonly altered during diagenesis.
-Ba/Ti ratios are between 2 and 10 in the upper 112 m of Site 1256, and values below 112 mbsf are within the range of 20 to 30, typical of the eastern equatorial Pacific Ocean (Fig. F25).
+Ba/Ti ratios are between 2 to 10 in the upper 112 m of Site 1256 and values below 112 mbsf are within the range of 20 to 30, typical of the eastern equatorial Pacific Ocean (Fig. F25).
 There was a significant decrease in biogenic production following an extended episode of high productivity between 14.6 and 10.8 Ma, with the exception of a brief interval of low productivity at 12.9 Ma.
 More significantly, productivity decreased significantly at 10.8 Ma and has remained low to modern day.
-This change in productivity could be a response to the northward movement of the Cocos plate away from the equator, where productivity ity and, hence, Ba/Ti are commonly higher.
+This change in productivity could be a response to the northward movement of the Cocos plate away from the equator, where productivity and, hence, Ba/Ti are commonly higher.

-The primary influence on the interstitial water chemistry at Site 1256 is diffusive exchange between seawater and basement fluids (Fig. F26).
-A chert bed located at 159 mbsf and observed in the downhole logs is continuous enough to form a low-diffusivity barrier that causes abrupt jumps in cation (e.g., magnesium and calcium) concentrations in many of the depth profiles.
+The primary influence on the interstitial water chemistry at Site 1256 is diffusion between seawater and basement fluids (Fig. F26).
+A chert bed located at 159 mbsf and observed in the downhole logs is continuous enough to form a low-diffusivity barrier that causes abrupt jumps in cation (magnesium and calcium) concentrations in many of the depth profiles.
 The concentrations of lithium and potassium mimic those of magnesium in the interstitial waters and are strongly influenced by diffusion between seawater and basement.

-The low organic carbon content limits the extent of pore water sulfate reduction ($SO_4^{2-} > 17.5 \text{ mM}$), as seen in decreases in alkalinity in the pore waters with depth.
-Alkalinity, conversely, reflects the dissolu-
+The low organic carbon content limits the extent of pore water sulfate reduction ( $SO_4^{2-} > 17.5 \text{ mM}$ ), as seen in decreases in alkalinity in the pore waters with depth.
+Alkalinity, conversely, is reflecting the dissolution and reprecipitation of biogenic calcite, and this process is also shown by the increases in the Sr/Ca ratio of the pore waters with depth.
+Silica concentrations clearly illustrate the dissolution of biogenic organisms during diagenesis and the precipitation of chert.